 The Junior Travel Ambassador (JTA) scheme is a national initiative that encourages peer-to-peer engagement and is used to promote safer, active and independent travel within the school community.
 It's a fun and engaging way to spread important messages and build skills for life.
-The JTA scheme aims to take a more direct approach to promoting independent travel, particularly for the children in Years 5 and 6 who may now be travelling to and from school independently.
+The JTA scheme aims to take a more direct approach to promoting independent travel, particularly for the children in Years 4 to 6, who may now be travelling to and from school independently.

 The scheme is offered to the children in our Year Five class.
 Mrs Hart meets with the classes at the beginning of the year to explain what the role involves and to share the job description outlining what is expected from all of our JTA's.
 Children are then asked to complete application forms for the role noting their interests, strengths and why they feel that they would be a suitable candidate.
-Our Head Boy/Girl team and their deputies then meet together with Mrs Bull and the members of the Senior Management Team to make their selection.
+Previous members of the JTA team then meet together with Mrs Bull and the members of the Senior Management Team to make their selection.

 What's involved in being a JTA?